Young Turk Revolution: Impact on the Second Constitutional Era

+The 1908 Ottoman general election took place during November and December 1908.
+Due to its leading role in the revolution, the CUP won almost every seat in the Chamber of Deputies.
+The large parliamentary group and the then lax laws on party affiliation eventually whittled the delegation into a smaller and more cohesive group of 60 MPs.
+The Senate of the Ottoman Empire reconvened for the first time in over 30 years on 17 December 1908 with the living members like Hasan Fehmi Pasha from the First Constitutional Era.
+While the Young Turk Revolution had promised organizational improvement, once instituted, the government at first proved itself rather disorganized and ineffectual.
+Although these working-class citizens had little knowledge of how to control a government, they imposed their ideas on the Ottoman Empire.
+The CUP had Said Pasha removed from the premiership in less than two weeks for Kâmil Pasha.
+His quest to revive the Sublime Porte of the Tanzimat proved fruitless when CUP soon censored him with a no-confidence vote in parliament, thus he was replaced by Hüseyin Hilmi Pasha who was more in-line with the committee's ways.

 Abdul Hamid maintained his throne by conceding its existence as a symbolic position, but in April 1909 attempted to seize power (see 31 March Incident) by stirring populist sentiment throughout the Empire.
 The Sultan's bid for a return to power gained traction when he promised to restore the caliphate, eliminate secular policies, and restore the Sharia-based legal system.
 On 13 April 1909, army units revolted, joined by masses of theological students and turbaned clerics shouting, "We want Sharia", and moving to restore the Sultan's absolute power.
-The Action Army commanded by Mahmud Shevket Pasha reversed these actions and restored parliamentary rule after crushing the uprising on 24 April 1909.
-The deposition of Abdul Hamid II in favor of Mehmed V followed.
+The CUP once again assembled a force in Macedonia to march on the capital and restored parliamentary rule after crushing the uprising on 24 April 1909.
+The deposition of Abdul Hamid II in favor of Mehmed V followed, and the palace ceased to be a significant player in Ottoman politics.

-Two European powers took advantage of the chaos by decreasing Ottoman sovereignty in the Balkans.
-Bulgaria, de jure an Ottoman vassal but de facto all but formally independent, declared its independence on the 5th of October.
-The day after, Austria-Hungary officially annexed Bosnia and Herzegovina which used to be de jure Ottoman territory but de facto occupied by Austria-Hungary.